 A fetal echocardiogram is similar to the ultrasound performed by your obstetrician.
 The difference is, this is a targeted examination of the baby's heart providing a more detailed image of the cardiac anatomy and a higher level of evaluation.
 The study normally takes about 2 hours to complete.

 If your fetal echo reveals a heart defect in your unborn child, you will receive additional services, including:

 If your baby's condition will require surgery, a follow-up consultation is arranged for the parents to discuss the upcoming surgery with the cardiothoracic surgery team.
 This team approach allows families to meet the surgeon who will care for their infant and ask additional questions.

-Cook Children's Fetal Echocardiography is led by Lisa Roten, M.D., associate medical director of the Echo Lab and Rebecca Davis, RDCS, supervisor of the Echo Lab.
+Echocardiography is led by Lisa Roten, M.D., medical director of the Echocardiography program and Kris Woldu, M.D., fetal cardiologist.

 The program's staff is proud of achieving accreditation in fetal echocardiography from the Intersocietal Commission for the Accreditation of Echocardiography Laboratories.
 This accomplishment demonstrates how Cook Children's works hard to provide expert care to our community and we are committed to providing easy access for all patients and their families.

 Congenital heart defects can be hereditary.
 If the expectant mother or father has a confirmed or suspected congenital heart defect, we are able to refer them to our Adult Congenital Heart Disease program to be treated as well.

 With more than 10 locations, including Abilene, Denton, Midland, San Angelo and Waco, help is close by.
 If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-2140.